Here's a controversial take: discipline is overrated. It's what people lean on when they don't understand the game they're playing.

 When you're confused, don't do things radically away from what you know.

 But you don't need the perfect answer.
+You don't need the radical pivot.
 You need to iterate for feedback.

 Be playing in the arena.
 That's not discipline.
 That's just what you gotta do.